 - self-serve information

 - answering questions online

 - Write great content: Youtility is all about providing what your client needs in real-time.
-Maybe they’re just looking for answers about what naturopathy actually is before they decide to book a session with a naturopath.
+Maybe their customers are just looking for answers about what your service actually is before they decide to book a session.
 You can assist them by writing helpful, educational content without tooting your own trumpet.

-In the words of the almighty Jay himself, “If you want to succeed in a world where the balance of marketing power has swung dramatically in favor of the customer, you need to become a YOUtility.”
+In the words of the almighty Jay himself: “If you want to succeed in a world where the balance of marketing power has swung dramatically in favour of the customer, you need to become a YOUtility.”